 At various times throughout the course of the year we have church-wide gatherings such as our annual church picnic, an Easter pancake breakfast, a Christmas program and dinner, as well as a variety of less formal gatherings (like our potluck and game or trivia nights!) with smaller groups of people.
 You are more than welcome to attend any of these.
 See our "Weekly Happenings" for details.

 Small Groups are ideal places for newcomers and those seeking to better understand the Christian faith to connect.
 They are a vital part of our ministry here at Providence and are open to anyone regardless of their faith commitment or membership status in the church.
 The atmosphere of a Small Group is warm and non-threatening as most groups meet in the relaxed setting of someone’s home.
 We have small groups that meet on a variety of different nights, discussing a number of different topics and in locations all around York County.
 See the page on "Home Fellowship" on this website for details.

 The Women's Bible study meets Thursday mornings at the church from 9:15 - 11 AM.
 It is a diverse group of women of all ages and church backgrounds.
 Being a member or regular attender at Providence is not a requirement.
 Several of the Bible study attendees are members at other local churches.

 Contact Shannon Hawk or the church office for more information.

-Informal gatherings of 5 to 10 men meet every other Tuesday morning of the month at Lyndon Diner from 6:30 to 7:30 AM and, opposing Thursday mornings of the month at Round the Clock Diner from 6:30 to 7:30 AM, to share breakfast, fellowship, Bible study, and prayer.
+Informal gatherings of 5 to 10 men meet every other Tuesday morning of the month at Lyndon Diner from 6:30 to 7:30 AM to share breakfast, fellowship, Bible study, and prayer.
 Please feel free to join them when you are able.
 Check the "Weekly Happenings" page for the dates.